 Students are invited and encouraged to use the LMC for their academic and recreational reading interests, for a place to find answers, and as a place to study.
 A variety of books, pamphlets, newspapers, magazines, and audio-visual materials are available for student use.
-The LMC is open from 7:15 a.m. until 3:00 p.m. each school day.
+The LMC is open from 7:30 a.m. until 3:00 p.m. each school day.
 During a class period, students should present a pass from the classroom teacher at the circulation desk when arriving in the library.
 Courtesy and consideration of others are assumed.
-If a student would like to leave the LMC they should return to class immediately and the pass should be re-signed by the LMC staff.
+If a student would like to leave the LMC they should return to class immediately.